HabitRPG/Habitica-Webhooks/README.md

 ## Github Setup

-Go to the settings of the habitrpg repo and add a new webhook for the push event.
+Go to the settings of the habitica repo and add a new webhook for the push event.
 Add `http://urlwhereappisdeployed.com/github/repo` and include a secret string (Make note of this).

 You will need to supply a few environmental variables, whether through a config.json file or passed in on the command line.